5l1v3r1/anti-raider/README.md

 ![image](https://user-images.githubusercontent.com/75194878/124406353-0ca5d100-dd39-11eb-9a25-508564f9c1e1.png)

-# Licensing
+# Final Notes 📝

-Credit Respective Owners by leaving our names in the 'Creators' Box & **DO NOT** Sell this Product. 🥵
+Credit Respective Owners by leaving my name in the 'Creators' Box & **DO NOT** Sell this Product. 😠